2013 Angeles City local elections

 Local elections were held in the city of Angeles on May 13, 2013, in conjunction with the 2013 Philippine midterm elections.
 Registered voters of the city will be electing candidates for the following elective local posts: city mayor, city vice mayor, and ten councilors.

 As Angeles City is a highly urbanized city, its voters do note vote for Pampanga elective officials; however, they participate in electing the province's first district representative.
 That district also includes the city of Mabalacat and the municipality of Magalang, all component local government units of the province.

 Results

 The candidates for mayor and vice mayor with the highest number of votes win their respective seats.
 They are elected separately; therefore, they may be of different parties when elected.

 Mayor

-Edgardo Pamintuan Sr. is the incumbent. he is challenge by 1st District Congressman Carmelo Lazatin.
+Edgardo Pamintuan Sr. is the incumbent.
+His main opponent is 1st District Congressman Carmelo Lazatin.

 Vice Mayor

-Maria Vicente Vega-Cabigting is the incumbent.
-Her opponents is 2 councilors Joseph Alfie Bonifacio and Jesus Sangil, Barangay Balibago Chairman Rodelio Mamac, Sr. and Mark Allen Sison.
+Maria Vicenta Vega-Cabigting is the incumbent.
+Her opponents are councilors Joseph Alfie Bonifacio and Jesus Sangil, Barangay Balibago Chairman Rodelio Mamac, Sr. and Mark Allen Sison.